-Here are the four main options:
+Here are the main options:

-- Limited Liability Company (LLC) – Combines the characteristics of corporations with those of sole proprietorships or partnerships.
+Limited Liability Company (LLC) – Combines the characteristics of corporations with those of sole proprietorships or partnerships.
 Again, the owners are not personally liable for debts.

-Once you have your EIN, which can be applied for via the IRS website, you’ll need to choose your tax year.
-This means you either operate on a calendar year (January–December) or a fiscal year, which is a 12-month period that can start in any month.
-This will determine your tax cycle and when to pay.
-The structure of your company will also determine what taxes you need to pay.
+Once you have your EIN, you’ll need to choose your tax year.
+Financially speaking, your business will operate in a calendar year (January–December) or a fiscal year, a 12-month period that can start in any month.
+This will determine your tax cycle, while your business structure will determine which taxes you’ll pay.

-All tax information is available through the IRS website and taxes can be filed online.
 It is important to consult an accountant or other professional to help you with your taxes to ensure you are completing them correctly.

 Step 7: Fund your Business

-Securing your funds is your next step and there are plenty of ways you can raise the capital.
+Securing financing is your next step and there are plenty of ways to raise capital:

-Bank loans: This is the most common means entrepreneurs fund their businesses.
-However, getting approved will require you to have a very compelling business plan and credit history.
+Bank loans: This is the most common method but getting approved requires a rock-solid business plan and strong credit history.

-Federal regulations, licenses and permits associated with starting a mobile DJ business include doing business as (DBA), health license and permit from OSHA, trademarks, copyrights, patents and other intellectual properties (IPs), as well as industry-specific licenses and permits such as licenses to use the music that you play.
+Federal regulations, licenses, and permits associated with starting your business include doing business as (DBA), health licenses and permits from the Occupational Safety and Health Administration (OSHA), trademarks, copyrights, patents, and other intellectual properties, as well as industry-specific licenses and permits.

 Step 10: Get Business Insurance

-- General liability: This is the most important type of insurance that acts as a catch-all for many things that should be covered.
-If you’re only going to get one kind of insurance, this is it!
-It protects you against bodily injury and property damage.
+General liability: The most comprehensive type of insurance, acting as a catch-all for many business elements that require coverage.
+If you get just one kind of insurance, this is it.
+It even protects against bodily injury and property damage.

-- Business Property: Provides coverage for your equipment and supplies as part of your shaved ice business.
+Business Property: Provides coverage for your equipment and supplies.

-- Equipment Breakdown Insurance: Covers the cost of replacing or repairing your equipment that has broken down due to mechanical issues.
+Equipment Breakdown Insurance: Covers the cost of replacing or repairing equipment that has broken due to mechanical issues.

-Worker’s compensation: Provides compensation to employees who are injured on the worksite.
+Worker’s compensation: Provides compensation to employees injured on the job.

-- Property: Covers your physical space, whether it is a cart, food truck, or storefront.
+Property: Covers your physical space, whether it is a cart, storefront, or office.

-- Commercial auto: Protection for your company-owned vehicle.
+Commercial auto: Protection for your company-owned vehicle.

-- Professional liability: Protects you against claims from a client who says they suffered a loss due to an error or omission in your work.
+Professional liability: Protects against claims from a client who says they suffered a loss due to an error or omission in your work.

-- Business owner’s policy (BOP): This is an insurance plan that acts as an all-in-one insurance policy, a combination of any of the above insurance types.
+Business owner’s policy (BOP): This is an insurance plan that acts as an all-in-one insurance policy, a combination of the above insurance types.